Overview: Ledger Balance

 Conclusion

 As explained before, the ledger balance is the current balance present in your account at the start of a day and remains as it is for the rest of the day too.
 The bank makes a total of the credits and debits processed during the day and makes a calculation accordingly.
-The ledger balance serves as an important tool for an account’s financial stability.
-As such, it is employed by individuals as well as firms in order to keep track of cash flows.
+Ledger balance is different from available balance, and the difference has been explained earlier in the article.
+Keeping an updated record is essential for account owners as neither the net banking nor the bank statements display the updated data.

 FAQ’s